Skip to main content

 11:00 am

-Synopsis: We often discuss inefficiencies and waste in port calls, but what does this actually look like?
-Teqplay will present real examples of a vessel’s arrival and departure process into ports like Rotterdam, Tangier and New York and visualize the points where time and resources are wasted.
+Synopsis: We often discuss inefficiencies and waste in port calls, but what does it look like?
+How is port call performance actually perceived?
+Teqplay will present real examples of a vessel’s arrival and departure process into different ports like Rotterdam, Algeciras and New York, providing visibility on:

-- Waiting again because the gangs aren’t available;
+• Waiting again because the gangs aren’t available; and

 Speaker: Léon Gommans, CEO, Teqplay